doctrine/DoctrineMongoDBBundle/docs/config.rst

 .. tip::

-    Please refer to `Replica Sets`_ manual of MongoDB PHP Driver for futher details.
+    Please refer to `Replica Sets`_ manual of MongoDB PHP Driver for further details.

 Using Authentication on a Database Level